 Reinstating your lapsed credential

-The AASW will introduce a new reinstatement process as of 1 July 2020.
+The AASW has introduced a new reinstatement process.
 This will provide clearer guidelines and a set of requirements to assist members to plan their reinstatement pathway.

 An aspect of this new process are changes to the recency of practice requirements.
 These have been developed to support flexible avenues for social workers to reinstate their credential status following periods of leave, whist also ensuring that their practice skills and knowledge continue to have currency to support both safe practice for social workers, and their clients in the community.